asbjornenge/politicus/README.md

 ## Bit

 A "Bit" is a piece of content on Politicus.
-We choose "Bit" because it is short and sweet.
+We chose the word "Bit" because it is short, easy to say and remember.

 > I just posted a Bit on Politicus.